joseperez72/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.

 ## Overview

 In this analysis, we use six different machine learning models to see which ones best predicts credit risk using a dataset from LendingClub, a peer-to-peer lending services company.
 We look at diffent metrics, including balanced accuracy, recall, and precision scores, to infer the performance of these machine lerarning models.
 In this analysis, we use Python and Jupyter Notebook.